Get a clear agricultural economics definition covering its relationship to food and consumer, farm management and environment, and natural resources.

 Definition of Agricultural Economics

 This branch of economics is also referred to as agronomics or agribusiness.
 It is important for the economic development of any country.
-It is subdivided into various sectors as follows:
+There are subdivisions into various sectors as follows:

 Environment and Natural Resources